jeromeetienne/learningthreejs.com-backup/source/_posts/2011-09-03-screenshot-in-javascript.markdown

 ## THREEx helper to make it even simpler

-I created [THREEx.screenshot](/data/THREEx/THREEx.screenshot.js), a THREEx helper to automatize the process and makes it as simple as possible.
+I wrote [THREEx.screenshot](/data/THREEx/THREEx.screenshot.js), a THREEx helper to automatize the process and makes it as simple as possible.
 You download it from [here](/data/THREEx/THREEx.screenshot.js) and include it in your page like this